KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 The translation entries then generally follow the pattern `MODIFIER_DATA_Name of Modifier`.

 ## Data files
+***IMPORTANT**: Please also have a look at the "API calls" section, as you are gonna require the usage of at least one API-endpoint, if you want to add monster-type based modifiers or effects to your data file(s)!*

 The main topic to talk about.
 Let's say you were to add a modifier of this mod to one of your items.
 If your mod is now loaded without this mod, the mapping/creation of the items and its data will run into an error.
 This, in turn, will effectively delete all of said item the user might have had.